ImageMagick/ImageMagick-Windows/Readme.md

 - Visual C++ MFC for x86 and x64
 - Windows XP support for C++ (optional if the output needs to run on Windows XP)

-Nameing of these components might differ between version of Visual Studio.
+Naming of these components might differ between versions of Visual Studio.
 The example above use the Visual Studio 2017 names.

 ### Clone the dependencies

-The ImageMagick library is build with a number of third party libraries.
+The ImageMagick library is built with a number of third party libraries.
 Run `CloneRepositories.cmd` to clone these libraries and the ImageMagick library.

 ### Build configure.exe